COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 the CPU time before your program actually starts executing, so

-you might see CPU time while watching a job that ultimately never
+you might see CPU time while watching a job start to run, but the

-records any CPU time in the IEF374I messages.
+CPU time in the IEF374I message could be zero; only "standard"

 g.
 IEF374I step term and IEF376I job term log messages contain the sum